cloudsci/cloudmetrics/docs/developing.md

 # Developing cloudmetrics

 `cloudmetrics` is automatically checked with tests that reside in `tests/`.
-These are run automatically on all pull-requests against the git repository at https://github.com/cloudsci/cloudmetrics and can be run locally with `pytest` from the root of the repository:
+Every function with a name starting with `test_` in every file in this directory with filename starting with `test_` is considered a test and will be run.
+These tests are run automatically on all pull-requests against the git repository at https://github.com/cloudsci/cloudmetrics and can be run locally with `pytest` from the root of the repository:

 ```bash
 pip install pytest